holzhannes/wp-smtp-config-plugin/readme.txt

 If you are running a MU installation you will find this settings page for SMTP Test in your network settings.

 == Changelog ==

+= 1.3.0 =
+* Code rework
+* Fixed bug default wordpress sending address is set to setting
+* Added help on admin page
+* Added copy button for settings on admin page

 = 1.2.0 =
 * Fixed bug settings page not showing for network admin